project-anuvaad/anuvaad/README.md

 Block Segmenter  | Handles layout detection miss-classifications , region unifying.
 Word Detector | Word detection.
 Block Merger  | An OCR system that extracts texts, images, tables, blocks etc from the input file and makes it avaible in the format which can be utilised by downstream services to perform Translation.
 This can also be used as an independent product that can perform OCR on files, images, ppts, etc.
-Translator  | Translator pushes sentences to [OpenNMT](https://opennmt.net/) which are translated and pushed back during the document translation flow.
+Translator  | Translator pushes sentences to IndicTrans which are translated and pushed back during the document translation flow.
 Content Handler  | Repository Microservice which maintains and manages all the translated documents Translation Memory X(TMX)  | System translation memory to facilitate overriding NMT translation with user preferred translation.
 TMX provides three levels of caching - Global , User , Organisation.
 User Translation Memory(UTM)  | System tracks and remembers individual user translations or corrected translations and applies automatically when same sentences are encountered again.